Cluster structures on braid varieties: Introduction

 {\bf Acknowledgements}.
 We are grateful to Ben Elias, Brian Hwang, Bernhard Keller, Allen Knutson, Bernard Leclerc, Anton Mellit, Etienne M\'enard, Catharina Stroppel, Daping Weng, and Lauren Williams for many useful discussions.
-In the development of this manuscript, we have learned of independent work in progress of Pavel Galashin, Thomas Lam, Melissa Sherman-Bennett and David Speyer \cite{GLSS1,GLSS2} towards results in line with Theorem \ref{thm:main}.
+In the development of this manuscript, we have learned of independent work in progress of Pavel Galashin, Thomas Lam, Melissa Sherman-Bennett and David Speyer \cite{GLSS2,GLSS1} towards results in line with Theorem \ref{thm:main}.
 We are thankful to them for many conversations and useful discussions.
+We are very much grateful to the referee for their carefully reading of the manuscript and the various improvements they suggested.
 R.~Casals is supported by the NSF CAREER DMS-1942363 and a Sloan Research Fellowship of the Alfred P. Sloan Foundation.
 E.~Gorsky is partially supported by the NSF grant DMS-1760329.
 M.~Gorsky is supported by the French ANR grant CHARMS~(ANR-19-CE40-0017).
-Parts of this work were done during his stays at the University of Stuttgart, and he is very grateful to Steffen Koenig for the hospitality.
-L.~Shen is supported by the Collaboration Grant for Mathematicians from the Simons Foundation~(\#711926).
+This work is a part of a project that has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 101001159).
+Parts of this work were done during stays of M.~Gorsky at the University of Stuttgart, and he is very grateful to Steffen Koenig for the hospitality.
+L.~Shen is partially supported by the Collaboration Grant for Mathematicians from the Simons Foundation~(\#711926) and the NSF grant DMS-2200738.
 J.~Simental is grateful for the financial support and hospitality of the Max Planck Institute for Mathematics, where his work was carried out.\\